MiguelCoimbra02/Master_Thesis/README.md

 Welcome to the Cork Oak Gene Interactions Visualization Tool!
 Canopy is designed to retrieve and visualize gene regulatory networks (GRN) in Quercus suber (cork oak), providing valuable insights into gene interactions.
 This includes Gene Co-expression links (GCN) and hints of Transcription Factor (TF) direct interactions with genes.
 This project was developed as part of a thesis for the Master’s program in Bioinformatics and Computational Biology at the Faculdade de Ciências, Universidade de Lisboa.

+## **CANOPY** Demo Video

 [<img src="https://img.youtube.com/vi/y3jp3YaC5xI/hqdefault.jpg" alt="CANOPY - Cork Oak Gene Interactions Visualization Tool" width="480" style="border:1px solid #ccc;"/>](https://youtu.be/y3jp3YaC5xI)

+This video demonstrates the main features of **CANOPY** described below:

+1. Searching for all targets of a specific gene (e.g., `LOC111984804`)
+2. Viewing detailed information on the query gene, a random TF target, and the edge connecting them
+3. Filtering to only co-expression targets
+4. Exploring regulatory evidence targets and predicted regulatory interactions
+5. Adjusting the IRP for higher confidence in co-expressed targets
+6. Limiting the number of nodes displayed in the network
+7. Exporting a summary PDF with search results, parameters, and the network image
+8. Navigating other pages within the app
+9. Expanding the network to explore additional interactions

 ## Canopy deployement
 A Docker Compose setup is available for local deployment.
 (Canopy will be soon integrated into CorkOakDB)